Class Series Concept

 Desirable Qualifications

-One year as a PFML Specialist 1
+One year as an ES Benefits Specialist 1.

-A combination of education and/or relevant experience
+A combination of education and relevant experience.

 Class Specification History